radical-cybertools/radical.pilot/docs/source/tutorial/coupled_tasks.rst

 Coupled Tasks
 *************

-The script provides a simple workflow which submit a set of tasks(A) and tasks(B) and wait until they are completed and then submits set of tasks(C).
-It demonstrates synchronization mechanisms provided by the Pilot-API.
-This example is useful if an executable C has dependencies on some of the output generated from jobs A and B.
+The script provides a simple workflow which submit a set of tasks A and tasks B and wait until they are completed and then submits set of tasks C. It demonstrates synchronization mechanisms provided by the Pilot-API.
+This example is useful if a task in C has dependencies on some of the output generated from tasks in A and B.

 ----------------
 Edit The Example